 The Lutheran Church Confessions are a genuine and binding explanation of the scriptures drawn from the Holy Bible.
 They serve as authoritative texts for everyone.
-That includes pastors, congregations, and church workers of the Lutheran Church Missouri Synod LCMS.
+That includes pastors, congregations, and various employees of the Lutheran Church Missouri Synod LCMS.

 The Lutheran Church Missouri Synod LCMS recognizes all of the Holy Scriptures as the inspired and inerrant written Word.
 The LCMS unconditionally subscribes to all of The Evangelical Lutheran Church's symbolical books as a genuine and pure expression and exposition of His Word.